ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Handle Big Data Using Token Blocking Method & Meta-Blocking Graphs/README.md

 **B.** As a token might be included more than one times per row, it is possible that duplicate entities have been appended to some keys.
 The duplicates increase the number of comparisons per block.
 To count all the possible combinations, we firstly calculate all the possible combinations of the entities inside the same block and then sum all the combinations per block to get the total number of combinations.

-###### As a token might be included more than one times per row, it is possible that duplicate entities have been appended to some keys.
-The duplicates increase the number of comparisons per block.

 ```python
 #empty list that will hold the number of comparisons per block
 number_of_comp_per_token = []